jannikt-sys/odin-recipes/README.md

 Alright, it's time for my first project!

-The task is to code a "simple" Recipe-side, where you can move to diffrent pages to look to diffrent recipes.
+The task is to code a "simple" Recipe-side, where you can walk through different pages to look at different recipes.

 What Skills I've demonstrated?
 Okay, I am finish now, and I think it was really good.
-I learned and repeat all the things from the previous lessons.
+I learned and repeated all the things from the previous lessons.

-An awesome Expierince!
+An awesome expierince!
 I hope my next projects will be good too!